Mosharof-Hossen/Global-Trekker/README.md

 ## Note: For free hosting, the server should be restarted after 30 minutes.
 So follow the picture below.

 ## Features:
-1. This is a coffee shop web site.
+1. This is a Travel website.
-2. Basically I have implemented CRUD operation on MongoDB database.
+2. Basically I have implemented CRUD operation on MongoDB database and Firebese Authentication.
-3. Coffee details can be created, read, updated, deleted
+3. Tourist spots details can be created, read, updated, deleted.
 4. Both the server site and the client site were challenging.
 I enjoyed it.
 5. Here I used Fake Data.